evervault/evervault-ruby/README.md

 #### 1. As a singleton

-The singleton pattern is recommended because eusing your Evervault client prevents additional overhead of loading keys at Cage runtime.
+The singleton pattern is recommended to prevent additional overhead of loading keys at Cage runtime when creating new Clients.

 ```ruby
 require "evervault"